-How people most affected by colonialism’s legacies are described
+How people most affected by legacies of colonialism are described

 AAME.
 African, Asian and Minority Ethnic.

 BAME.
 Black, Asian and Minority Ethnic (UK only) sometimes BME Black AND Minority Ethnic.
 Common in media and policy making.
-Contested usefulness as promotes binary with ‘White’.
-Often used as a word without expansion.
+Contested usefulness as promotes binary with ‘White’ or those not routinely radicalised.
+Often used as a word without expansion or detail.

 Culturally diverse/ethnically diverse.
 Gaining popularity as a short-hand for people with non-European ancestry/self-identity.
 See Inc Arts for others.

 Indigenous people.
 Those who lived and live in lands that were later colonised, in North America also known as First Nations.

 Immigrants and migrants (black and brown) vs. colonial settlers and ex-pats (white).

 Intersectional.
 Intersectionality.
 The combination of disadvantage experienced by a person because of multiple forms of prejudice e.g. race and gender, or race and disability, or geographic origin/accent and class.
 May also describe complex of multiple identities.

 Marginalised.
 Describing people who lack decision-making powers and representation in public spaces and roles, including collections.
 Also underserved.